 The Short-Run Effects of Congestion Pricing in New York City

 We study the impacts of New York City’s Central Business District (CBD) Tolling Program, the first cordon-based congestion pricing scheme in the United States.
-Using a generalized synthetic controls approach that compares outcomes in NYC to contemporaneous outcomes in other cities, we find that the policy increased speeds on CBD roads by 11%, with little-to-no effect on air quality, transactions at shops and restaurants, or overall foot traffic in the CBD.
-Speeds also increased outside the CBD, especially on roads commonly traversed by drivers traveling to/from the CBD.
+Using a generalized synthetic controls design, we find that the policy increased speeds on CBD roads by 11%, with little-to-no effect on air quality, transactions at shops and restaurants, or overall foot traffic in the CBD.
+Speeds also increased on roads outside the CBD that are commonly traversed by drivers headed to/from the CBD.
 These spillovers lead to faster trips throughout the metro area, including for many unpriced trips.
-We develop a simple model to bound the effects on driver welfare.
-If drivers have a Value of Travel Time (VOTT) of $40/hour, then we estimate that driver welfare increased by at least $14.3 million/week, before any revenue recycling or environmental benefits.
-Passenger vehicles headed to the CBD are only better off if their VOTT exceeds $153/hour, but the modest speed improvements for the many unpriced trips reduce the overall ‘break-even’ VOTT of these drivers to at most $21/hour.
+We develop a simple model to bound the driver welfare effects, and estimate gains of at least $14.3 million/week (before any revenue recycling).
+These gains are largely driven by diffuse time savings for the many unpriced trips outside the CBD, highlighting the importance of accounting for network-wide spillovers.
 Finally, we show how characteristics of local travel patterns and road networks can inform the potential impacts of introducing cordon-based congestion pricing in other cities.

 -